Who will benefit from zero motion transfer?

 Does mattress firmness affect motion transfer?

-No, because every preferred sleeping position requires different firmness support, the factor that affects motion transfer is the type of mattress, as described above.
-We recommend side sleepers softer to medium mattresses, a firm mattress to back and stomach sleepers and a medium firm mattress for people who sleep in a variety of positions.
-If you're unsure whether the support firmness right for you will provide adequate motion isolation, read a variety of mattress reviews to ensure you find the best mattress for you.
+No, because every preferred sleeping position requires specific firmness support.
+We recommend side sleepers, softer to medium mattresses, a firm mattress to back and stomach sleepers and a medium firm mattress for people who sleep in various positions.
+Please get in touch with our sleep experts if you need help determining what support firmness is suitable for you to provide adequate motion isolation.